PrizePicks: Legal issues and status

 PrizePicks has been shut down in several states due to what these states deemed to be "sports betting"; as a result, in January 2024, PrizePicks launched betting products "more in line with traditional DFS constructs".

 In September 2023, the Florida Gaming Control Commission (FGCC) sent a cease-and-desist letter to PrizePicks, with the state's gambling regulators accusing the DFS operator of "offering potentially illegal mobile betting games."
 The letter alleged PrizePicks offers "wagers on contest of skills", prohibited under Florida law.
 They were later ordered to end their pick 'em games in the state in February 2024.
 However, in April, PrizePicks re-entered the state's DFS market with a peer-to-peer contest format, which features "skill-based competitions where outcomes are determined by players' decisions, not by odds from the operators".
 PrizePicks dubbed their peer-to-peer contest as "Arena", with the format complying with Florida's law on gambling.

 Also in February 2024, PrizePicks announced it would be at least temporarily ceasing paid contests in the state of New York due to changes in the state's gaming laws.

 Though PrizePicks stated it operated in good faith, believing that it had the capabilities to offer interactive fantasy sports (IFS) contests, the company agreed to pay "nearly $15 million to the state's gaming commission for operating without a license".
 The $15 million figure was based on revenue PrizePicks garnered from the purported IFS bets placed by New York-based bettors from June 4, 2019, through December 19, 2023.
 New York regulators had previously agreed to ban "pick'em" games in October 2023, though PrizePicks was in violation regardless because they did not have the authorization to offer any type of IFS games in the state.

+In April 2026, a Maryland man was arrested for allegedly communicating graphic threats at PrizePicks executives via the company's customer service chat bot.